mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 20 October 2025

-- The average temperature today is 14.26˚C,
+- The average temperature today is 13.85˚C,
-- With highs of 14.99˚C and lows of 13.86˚C,
+- With highs of 14.99˚C and lows of 13.15˚C,
-- It may feel like 14.12˚C with light rain
+- It may feel like 13.69˚C with broken clouds
 - The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 983hPa and humidity is 91%
+- The pressure is 983hPa and humidity is 92%
 - The sun will rise at 06:41 and set at 17:04

 <!-- weather_marker ends -->